M0nica/gatsby-workshop/site/INSTRUCTIONS/06_instructions.md

 ## Exercise 🤓
-Add a new data type for conference speakers and render high-level talk information (talk/speaker/time) on main page
+Add a new data type for conference speakers and render high-level talk information (talk/speaker/time) on main page.

+You will need to configure `gatsby-transformer-yaml` and `gatsby-source-filesystem` in the `gatsby-config` file.

 ## Files 🗂
 - site/gatsby-config.js